 The resulting signature for the function add.zadd is exactly the same one that was created previously.
-If the original source code had contained A(N) instead of A(\) and so forth with B and C, then I could obtain (nearly) the same interface simply by placing the INTENT (OUT) :: C comment line in the source code.
+If the original source code had contained A(N) instead of A(\) and so forth with B and C, then nearly the same interface can be obtained by placing the INTENT (OUT) :: C comment line in the source code.
 The only difference is that N would be an optional input that would default to the length of A.